 The best treatment to lower the risk of AIDS cholangiopathy is HAART, which improves the immune function in patients with HIV infection.
 Additionally, patients with cryptosporidiosis infection benefit from HAART as it was shown to eradicate the organism oocysts in the stool.

 HAART can also eradicate cryptosporidiosis oocysts from the bile in patients with AIDS cholangiopathy.
-HAART is also effective in patients with AIDS cholangiopathy who did not respond to antimicrobial therapy especially if a protease inhibitor is included.
+HAART is also effective in patients with AIDS cholangiopathy who did not respond to antimicrobial therapy as it cannot reduce biliary tract damage especially if a protease inhibitor is included.

-HAART is not only effective in treating AIDS cholangiopathy, but can also lower the risk of AIDS and AIDS-defining disease.
-HAART also results in an improvement in the liver function manifested as a decrease in alkaline phosphatase and a reduction in the diameter of intrahepatic and extrahepatic bile ductal system.
+HAART is not only effective in treating AIDS cholangiopathy but can also lower the risk of AIDS and AIDS-defining disease.
+HAART also results in an improvement in the liver function, as manifested as a decrease in alkaline phosphatase and a reduction in the diameter of intrahepatic and extrahepatic bile ductal system.

 Therapeutic ERCP is indicated for patients who have stenosis in the papilla of Vater as urgent biliary decompression and drainage is usually needed.
 Unfortunately, ERCP does not affect survival in patients with AIDS cholangiopathy and HAART is the only treatment that was found to directly increase survival.

-ERCP usually results in significant improvement in symptoms attributed to AIDS cholangiopathy such as abdominal pain and fever, but is not known to affect liver chemistry or decrease alkaline phosphatase.
+ERCP usually results in significant improvement in symptoms attributed to AIDS cholangiopathies such as abdominal pain and fever but is not known to affect liver chemistry or decrease alkaline phosphatase.

-Finally, patients with AIDS cholangiopathy can complain of medically intractable abdominal pain and a celiac plexus block is usually beneficial.
-This surgical option should be reserved for patients with AIDS-related sclerosing cholangitis associated with papilla of Vater stenosis that is not responsive to narcotics or ERCP treatment.
+Finally, patients with AIDS cholangiopathy may develop medically intractable abdominal pain.
+In these situations, a celiac plexus block may be beneficial for pain relief.
+However, this interventional treatment is typically reserved for patients with AIDS-related sclerosing cholangitis associated with papilla of Vater stenosis that is unresponsive to narcotics or ERCP treatment.

-Patients with acalculous cholecystitis related to AIDS cholangiopathy might benefit from a laparoscopic cholecystectomy if ERCP, HAART and antimicrobial therapy are ineffective.
+Patients with acalculous cholecystitis related to AIDS cholangiopathy might benefit from a laparoscopic cholecystectomy, particularly when ERCP, HAART and antimicrobial therapy are ineffective.